janvarev/OneRingTranslator/README.md

 - **Automatic BLEU and COMET estimation of translation quality**
   - If you want to test different plugins translation quality on your pair of languages - you can do it!
 (Supported over 100 languages from FLORES dataset)
   - If you have your own plugin - you can compare it with others!
+- **Unique World Best results by multi_sources plugin!**
+  - We have a plugin that gains translations from multiple sources, then estimate them and return only the best
+  - It gains the best COMET translation evaluation score against other plugins.

 ## Known supported translators